-Employees who accept opportunities following their regular shift shall be granted a fifteen (15) minute rest period between the shift and the additional work or as soon as operationally possible.
+Employees who accept opportunities following their regular shift shall be granted a fifteen (15) minute rest period between the shift and the additional work or as soon as operationally possible provided that the additional opportunity is longer than two (2) hours.

 Section 8 - Rotation of Opportunities.
-When the University determines that there are opportunities for employees to work in addition to their regular schedule, the University will refer to the Memoranda of Understanding (MoU) developed by each represented department to determine the rotation of these opportunities among employees.
-The University and the Union will work together to develop and distribute the MoUs for each represented work unit by March 31, 2016.
+When the University determines that there are opportunities for employees to work in addition to their regular schedule, the University will refer to the Memoranda of Understanding (MoU) developed by each represented work unit to determine the rotation of these opportunities among employees.
+The University and the Union will work together to update the MoUs for each represented work unit as needed and will distribute changes to those MoUs prior to their implementation.
+All MoUs can be found on the restricted "R" drive assigned to their work unit.